oiv-an/Voice/README.md

 ---

-# VoiceCapture 2.1.3 (English)
+# VoiceCapture 2.2.0 (English)

-VoiceCapture 2.1.3 is a lightweight portable utility for voice typing and text processing using cloud APIs (Groq, OpenAI).
+VoiceCapture 2.2.0 is a lightweight portable utility for voice typing and text processing using cloud APIs (Groq, OpenAI).

 ## Features

+*   **Recognition History:** Convenient view of the last 50 recordings with the ability to copy raw and processed text.
 *   **Portability:** Runs from a single executable file, no installation required.
 *   **Crash Recovery:** Automatic saving and recovery of recordings in case of crashes.
 *   **x2 Speedup:** Automatic audio speedup to save traffic and speed up recognition.